 For this image I set the lowest aperture my lens would allow.
 Notice her eyes are nice and sharp, yet there is also softness seen in her right shoulder and shoulder blade.
 Sharp, yet soft at the same time, with no harshness.
 The lower aperture number also knocked out the background by creating a nice blur, isolating the subject.

-This particular portrait was taken mid afternoon on a beach at Hamilton Island in the Whitsundays.
-We found a nice dark area with dense tree cover overhead.
+For this particular portrait we found a nice dark area with dense tree cover overhead.
 The background was created from the darkness of shrubs seen further in from where the girl was sitting.

 Quick run down on best aperture setting for portraits